RedHatNordicsSA/linux4win/content/lab2.md

 ![create volgroup ](images/interface_createvg.png)

-We have now created a volume group, to wich we in the future can add more disk to, this will prove to be useful in later labs.
+We have now created a volume group, to which we in the future can add more disk to, this will prove to be useful in later labs.

 Next up is to create the ```Logical Volume``` on which we will create the actual filesystem.